Why choose General Studies at WSU?

-- Some employment positions require that you have an associate degree to be hired or to earn a promotion.
+- Some employment positions require that you have an associate's degree to be hired or to earn a promotion.

-- It is often a great way to “lock in” General Education coursework toward a WSU bachelor’s degree.
-For some bachelor’s degrees this is not the case, so consult an advisor to inquire if this associate degree is right for you.
+- It is often a great way to “lock in” general education coursework toward a WSU bachelor’s degree.
+For some bachelor’s degrees this is not the case, so consult an academic advisor to inquire if this associate's degree is right for you.

-- Some competitive college programs grant extra points towards admission to applicants who have earned an associate degree.
+- Some competitive college programs grant extra points towards admission to applicants who have earned an associate's degree.

-- Completion of a General Studies associate degree (minimum 60 credits) can often be accomplished in two years.
+- Completion of a General Studies associate's degree (minimum 60 credits) can often be accomplished in two years.

-- You may discover interest in a more specific major.
+- You may discover an interest in a more specific major.

-- Other universities within the Utah State Higher Education System (USHE) will accept a WSU General Studies associate degree to fulfill the General Education requirements of their bachelor’s degrees.
+- Other universities within the Utah State Higher Education System (USHE) will accept a WSU General Studies associate's degree to fulfill the general education requirements of their bachelor’s degrees.

 What degrees are available?